MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/genome_assembly.rst

 Genome Assembly
 ================

 Over the recent years, bacterial whole genome sequencing has become an indispensable tool for microbiologists.
 While powerful, short read sequencing technologies only allow assembly of draft genomes (i.e. assembly consisting of multiple scaffolds).
-As illustrated below, during short read assembly individual DNA sequences are first assembled into contigs.
-The contigs can then be linked together into scaffolds (for example with  `mate-pair reads <https://www.illumina.com/science/technology/next-generation-sequencing/mate-pair-sequencing.html>`_).
+As illustrated below, during whole genome shotgun sequencing, DNA is randomly sheared into inserts of known size distribution and sequenced (if paired-end sequencing is used, two DNA sequences (reads) are generated - one from each end of a DNA fragment).
+The assemblers look for overlaps between sequencing reads to stitch them together into contigs.
+The contigs can then sometimes be linked together into longer scaffolds (for example with information from `mate-pair reads <https://www.illumina.com/science/technology/next-generation-sequencing/mate-pair-sequencing.html>`_).

-Another figure here.
-Figure text (needs proofreading): DNA is randomly sheared into inserts of known size distribution (i.e., min, max, mean).
-Paired-end reads may be overlapping providing the possibility to 'merge' reads into one sequence (short-insert paired-end reads (SIPERs).
-In case they do not overlap (long-insert paired-end reads (LIPERs) or mate pair), the sequence between the paired reads remains unknown, while the length of the inner distance can be estimated due to the known insert size distribution.
-This information helps the scaffolding process.

 .. image:: /images/Genome_Assembly.png

 .. note::

     Long read sequencing (with PacBio or Nanopore) offers creation of complete circularized bacterial genomes.
 However, the bioinformatics methods for this are still in development.
-They are likely to change as technology develops, and the standard protocols are less well established (See :doc:`/assembly/long_read` for current suggestions).
+They are likely to change as technology develops, and the standard protocols are less well established (See `this genome assemlby guide`_ and  :doc:`/assembly/long_read` for current suggestions).

+.. _this genome assemlby guide: https://github.com/rrwick/Trycycler/wiki/Guide-to-bacterial-genome-assembly

 -----------------------------------------
 Isolate genome assembly using short reads